AidanBrasseur/FitMeals/README.md

 - Navigate to the recipe you want to comment on
 - Scroll to the comments section at the bottom
 - Type your comment in the text area and click the "Add Comment" button (you must be logged in)

-### Approving/Rejecting Recipes
-- Navigate to the admin page
-  - Click on the profile icon in the top-right of the webpage, and select the "Admin Page" (you must be logged in as an admin to see this)
-- Find the recipe you wish to approve/reject and click the corresponding button
-  - Green Checkmark: Approve
-  - Red 'X': Reject

 ### Editing Recipes
 - Admins have the option to edit existing recipes and change information as required